Oliver Goldsmith: Early life

 When Goldsmith was two years old, his father was appointed the rector of the parish of "Kilkenny West" in County Westmeath.
 The family moved to the parsonage at Lissoy, between Athlone and Ballymahon, and continued to live there until his father's death in 1747.

 In 1744, Goldsmith went up to Trinity College Dublin.
 His tutor was Theaker Wilder.
 Neglecting his studies in theology and law, he fell to the bottom of his class.
 In 1747, along with four other undergraduates, he was expelled for a riot in which they attempted to storm the Marshalsea Prison.
-He was graduated in 1749 as a Bachelor of Arts, but without the discipline or distinction that might have gained him entry to a profession in the church or the law.
+He graduated in 1749 as a Bachelor of Arts, but without the discipline or distinction that might have gained him entry to a profession in the church or the law.
 His education seemed to have given him mainly a taste for fine clothes, cards, singing Irish airs, and playing the flute.
 He lived for a short time with his mother, tried various professions without success, studied medicine desultorily at the University of Edinburgh from 1752 to 1755, and set out on a walking tour of Flanders, France, Switzerland, and Northern Italy, living by his wits (busking with his flute).

 Career

-He settled in London in 1756, where he briefly held various jobs, including an apothecary's assistant and an usher of a school.
+He settled in London in 1756, where he briefly held various jobs, including an apothecary's assistant and an usher at a school.
 Perennially in debt and addicted to gambling, Goldsmith produced a massive output as a hack writer on Grub Street for the publishers of London, but his few painstaking works earned him the company of Samuel Johnson, with whom he was a founding member of "The Club".
 There, through fellow Club member Edmund Burke, he made the acquaintance of Sir George Savile, who would later arrange a job for him at Thornhill Grammar School in Yorkshire.
 The combination of his literary work and his dissolute lifestyle led Horace Walpole to give him the epithet "inspired idiot".
-During this period he used the pseudonym "James Willington" (the name of a fellow student at Trinity) to publish his 1758 translation of the autobiography of the Huguenot Jean Marteilhe.
+During this period, he used the pseudonym "James Willington" (the name of a fellow student at Trinity) to publish his 1758 translation of the autobiography of the Huguenot Jean Marteilhe.